aptech/docs/docs/CR-plotSetXTicLabel.rst

     // Draw the time series plot
     plotTS(myPlot, dtstart, frequency, y);

-The code above produces a graph with X-tic labels like the image below:
+The code above produces a graph with X-tick labels like the image below:

 .. figure:: _static/images/gauss15_psxtl_1.png

-    X-tic labels
+    X-tick labels

 Changing to format string to ``"MO/YYYY"`` will change the labels to appear like this: